 Examples include the date of emergence of leaves and flowers, the first flight of butterflies, the first appearance of migratory birds, the date of leaf coloring and fall in deciduous trees, the dates of egg-laying of birds, etc.

 Repetition Of Change

 I love the repetitious seasonal changes in nature.
-If you are out and about year after year, one gets fairly acquainted with documenting the changes.
+If you are out and about year after year, you get fairly acquainted with documenting the changes.

 Like, December, January & February bring snowy owls to our area.

 The owls come to our area to eat small mammals like mice, rabbits, and voles, which they find plentiful along bodies of water, farm fields, airports, and marsh areas.

 Animal Changes This Month

 Black bear sows are birthing cubs in their dens, Black-capped chickadees begin courtship songs, Northern cardinals begin singing their spring songs, and wolves, foxes, beavers, and fox & gray squirrels, mate.
 Toward the end of January, the Canada geese begin to arrive and great horned owl courtship begins.
 White-tailed bucks start shedding horns and bald eagles lay eggs the month of January up until mid-February.

 If you are wandering around in woodland scrub areas in winter you might run into this hitchhiking pest, Arctium minus .
 It is more commonly known, as “burdock.”
 Did you know it is a wildflower?

 It has rounded, spiny structures that many of us call burrs.
 The burrs attach to clothing and animals so they can spread their seed to other locations.